Dragon-odonates/dragongis/README.md

 1. extract data from the local database
 2. clean and transform the occurrence data, create a grid
-3. and 3bis. compute statistics per grid cell (species richness, species occurence)
+3. compute statistics per grid cell (e.g. species richness)
 4. make exploration dashboard
 5. prepare data for the species-specific Shiny app